25 Creative Ways to Save Money

 If your favorite stores offer loyalty programs, signing up for them is a good idea to save some money.
 Store Loyalty Programs usually give you special discounts, free gifts, points for dollars, etc.

 #16 Think about cost performance

-The cost performance is a measure of the financial effectiveness and efficiency of a product.
+Cost performance is a measure of the financial effectiveness and efficiency of a product.
 For example, luxury vehicles and their maintenance fees are expensive.
 These are not good cost performance.
-Good cost performance cars are affordable prices and require fewer maintenance fees.
-Thinking about cost performance will change your shopping habits and save some money.
+Good-cost performance cars are affordable prices and require fewer maintenance fees.
+Thinking about cost performance will change your shopping habits and save you some money.